 MA, LCMHC, NCC, LRT, BS, CTRS

-Lauren Stegall received her Master of Arts degree in Professional Counseling from Liberty University in Lynchburg, VA.
+Lauren Stegall received her Master of Arts degree in Professional Counseling from an accredited university in Lynchburg, VA.
 She also has a Bachelor of Science degree in Recreational Therapist with a minor in Psychology from East Carolina University in Greenville, NC.
 She is a National Certified Counselor (NCC), a Licensed Professional Counselor (LPC), a Licensed Recreational Therapist (LRT), and a Certified Therapeutic Recreation Specialist (CTRS).

 Lauren has worked with all ages and backgrounds.
 Previously, Lauren has worked with aging adults who are now beginning to experience Alzheimer’s and/or dementia or have had the diagnosis for a while.
 Lauren has not only worked with the aging adult, but she has also worked with their adult children who are now experiencing this dramatic change with their parent.
 While in her Master’s program, Lauren was an intern at Alexander Youth Network working with children who experienced traumatic events in their lives.
 She worked in both the inpatient setting and outpatient school setting in Union County.
 Since her internship, she has worked with children diagnosed with Autism Spectrum Disorder (ASD)/Attention Deficit Hyperactivity Disorder (ADHD) and their families by utilizing approaches to both make the child successful in their everyday functioning and to improve the overall family dynamic.